-The Greater Washington Business Aviation Association, also known as GWBAA, is a professional association that advances the safety and education of pilots, maintenance technicians, management, schedulers and dispatchers and ground support.
+The Greater Washington Business Aviation Association is a professional association that advances the safety and education of pilots, maintenance technicians, management, schedulers and dispatchers and ground support.

 As always, GWBAA welcomes new ideas and new board members – and in particular individuals interested in serving as its Operations and Safety Chair and/or helping to organize the annual safety standdown.

 For information, please contact GWBAA President Greg Kinsella, firstname.lastname@example.org.

 Many thanks to all who attended our tenth annual safety standdown, which was held at the NTSB Training Center in Ashburn, Virginia on May 5.
 GWBAA also thanks our keynote speaker, Robert Agostino; our other speakers; and our sponsors, listed below.

 Additionally, many of our speakers kindly have made available copies of their presentations:

 FAA Reauthorization Update

 NBAA has issued a call to action, urging members to express their support for the Senate version of the FAA reauthorization bill, S.2658, which includes many of the reforms that general aviation has been promoting, but does not propose to privatize the air traffic system and fund it with user fees, which NBAA and other GA groups have opposed.
 To contact your member of Congress about this issue, please visit https://www.nbaa.org/advocacy/contact/?ISSUE=nbaa0094.